Project-Matrix/Tracks/README.md

 # Tracks
-A C-program for finding Ramanujan Square on our birth date.
+A C-program for finding Ramanujan Square (Magic Square) on our birth date.